J. Johnston Pettigrew

 James Johnston Pettigrew (July 4, 1828 – July 17, 1863) was an American author, lawyer, and soldier.
 He served in the army of the Confederate States of America, fighting in the 1862 Peninsula Campaign and played a prominent role in the Battle of Gettysburg.
-Despite starting the Gettysburg Campaign commanding a brigade, Pettigrew took over command of his division after the division's original commander Henry Heth was wounded.
+Despite starting the Gettysburg campaign commanding a brigade, Pettigrew took over command of his division after the division's original commander, Henry Heth, was wounded.
 In this role, Pettigrew was one of three division commanders in the disastrous assault known as Pickett's Charge on the final day of Gettysburg.
-He was badly wounded during the assault and was later mortally wounded during a Union attack while the Confederates retreated to Virginia near Falling Waters, West Virginia, dying several days later.
+He was wounded, in the right hand, during the Pickett-Pettigrew Charge on July 3, 1863, and was later mortally wounded during the Union Confederate rearguard action while the Confederates retreated to Virginia near Falling Waters, Virginia (now West Virginia), on July 14, dying several days thereafter on July 17, 1863.

 Early years

-Johnston Pettigrew was born at his family's estate "Bonarva" in Tyrrell County, North Carolina, on July 4, 1828.
+Johnston Pettigrew was born at his family's estate, "Bonarva," in Tyrrell County, North Carolina, on July 4, 1828.
 His father was from a wealthy family of French Huguenot background.
 One of Pettigrew's cousins, John Gibbon, would later become a major general for the Union during the Civil War.
-Pettigrew enrolled at the University of North Carolina at Chapel Hill at the age of 15.
-Pettigrew is reported to have performed well in his studies, as well as in boxing and fencing.
+When he was fifteen, Pettigrew enrolled at the University of North Carolina at Chapel Hill, where he had a distinguished academic career.
 He earned praise for his achievements from President James K. Polk, who appointed him an assistant professor at the United States Naval Observatory.
 Pettigrew studied law, traveled to Europe, and eventually moved to Charleston, South Carolina, where he worked in the legal field with his uncle, James Louis Petigru.
 He was also an author, writing a book about the culture of Spain titled Notes on Spain and the Spaniards in the Summer of 1859, With a Glance at Sardinia.

-Returning to the United States, Pettigrew was elected to the South Carolina House of Representatives in 1856.
-Despite his education and legal experience, Pettigrew leaned toward the military as a way to serve his country and his state.
-In December 1860, he was serving as an aide to the governor of South Carolina and the following April participated in the negotiations between the governor's office, the South Carolina military authorities, and the Union commander of Fort Sumter in Charleston Harbor.